1nickt/Dancer2-Plugin-SyntaxHighlight-Perl/README.md

 If `line_numbers` is set to true in the Dancer2 config, the output will have line numbers.

-For more details on the format of the ouput, see `PPI::HTML`, or examine the files in the ["" in examples](https://metacpan.org/pod/examples) directory in this distribution.
+For more details on the format of the ouput, see `PPI::HTML`, or examine the files in the `examples/` directory in this distribution.

-You will need to provide the CSS for the styling, see ["" in examples](https://metacpan.org/pod/examples) for examples.
+You will need to provide the CSS for the styling, see `examples/` for examples.

 **Important**: This module removes the `<BR>` tags from the end of the generated HTML lines, so you **must** enclose the HTML in either `<pre></pre>` tags or an element with `style="white-space: pre-wrap"`>.

-You can override this transofrmation by setting `skip_postprocessing` to true in the Dancer2 config.
+You can override this transformation by setting `skip_postprocessing` to true in the Dancer2 config.

 ## highlight\_output